June 1, 2020

 The mission of Calvary Hospital is to care for the medical, emotional, and spiritual needs of our adult patients with advanced cancer and other life-limiting illnesses.
 Out of respect for these unique needs, Calvary has a long history of allowing people to visit our patients as freely as possible.

 During this pandemic, we regret that we must temporarily change our visiting policy.
-The Department of Health now requires all hospitals in New York to stop allowing nearly all visitors.
-As we balance our mission to take great care of our patients with the burdens of this pandemic, we have changed our guidelines:
+The Department of Health now requires all hospitals in New York to stop allowing almost all visitors.
+Click here to learn more.

 If you have COVID-19, or if you have reason to suspect that you might have it, we respectfully ask that you do not visit in person.
 If you have questions about whether your health status would affect your ability to visit in person, please call 718-518-2000.

-Calvary is now coordinating with our healthcare partners throughout the New York City area to determine how our special expertise may be used to help hospitals throughout the region provide essential medical care not related to COVID-19.
+Calvary is coordinating with our healthcare partners throughout the New York City area to determine how our special expertise may be used to help hospitals throughout the region provide essential medical care.
 Calvary’s medical and nursing staff are experts in providing palliative care to patients with advanced cancer and other advanced medical illnesses.
-We will continue to work with hospitals throughout the area to continue to provide our expert care to their patients in this time of need.
+We will continue to work with hospitals to provide our expert care in this time of need.